MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### How can I show, in the same grid, data from multiple virtual entities that are joined to a physical entity record in Common Data Service?

-This approach isn't currently possible in Common Data Service.
+This approach is not currently possible in Common Data Service.

 ### If I want a default value to be entered in a field during pre-create, will an initValue on the data entity work?